duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_5_make_it_move.md

     <span>Toggle Anti-instagram</span>
 </col2>

-If, for some reason, you cannot get the window to open, run the command with the `--cli` option to get a command line interface:
+Warning: This does not currently work on Mac OSX - need to fix

+## The no-window way  (For Mac Users)

+There is some weird reason that messages published on Mac inside the container don't make it all the way to the robot.

+For those that don't want or can't do the above where a window pops up, do the following (which will run directly on the robot):

-    laptop $ dts duckiebot keyboard_control ![hostname] --cli
+    laptop $ dts duckiebot keyboard_control ![hostname] --cli --base_image duckietown/dt-core:daffy

 ### Troubleshooting